-B2B Challenges to Overcome in 2020
+B2B Challenges to Overcome

 Sales are the most important function in any organization, and also the most difficult.
 One of the biggest B2B sales challenges is a long list of routine tasks to do - searching for potential customers, sending sales offers, updating statuses in the CRM system and so on.
 This usually takes too much time and limits sales and marketing departments to do what they do best - sales.